paulbrom/hmr-redux-mapper/README.md

 react-router, and we hope that the community can help integrate this tool with other Redux HMR environments.
 Any contribution will be greatly appreciated!

-<h3>For more information on how to build, run, and create tests, click
+<h3>For more information on how to build, run, and create tests, see the guide
 <a href="https://github.com/paulbrom/hmr-redux-mapper/blob/master/docs/Build_and_Contribute.md">here</a></h3>

 <h2>Maintainers</h2>